by Michael Botur

 John packed a lunch.
 He was going out to change his life today.

 Jean-Paul chewed the corner of his lip and scanned the book jacket.
+Who on earth could have written the thing?

 The photograph of T. H. S. Lustt didn’t depict her face, only the back of her head.
 The author was standing on a cliff edge, facing out toward the water, her hair tumbled by the wind.
 Her biography said she received her education in literature at none other than this very university.

-Jean-Paul brought up the bestseller results for the week on his computer screen.
+Jean-Paul brought up the Nielsen bestseller results for the week on his computer screen.
 Sadistic Search was charting highly.
 Not number one yet, but it was a heatseeker.

-It didn’t look right.
+Something about the name didn’t look right.

 Jean-Paul laced his fingers behind his head and hmm-ed.